Tuition & Fees

 - Use of the facilities of the student union (Bishop's Common).

-Vehicle registration fee is required and covers one or more cars belonging to the same owner.
+- Vehicle registration fee is required and covers one or more vehicles belonging to the same owner.

 Payment of Fees